 Maintain Eye Contact

-Eye contact is the most direct and powerful form of nonverbal communication.
+Eye contact is the most direct and powerful form of nonverbal communication, especially with elderly patients.
 It tells patients that you are interested in them, and they can trust you.
 Furthermore, some research shows that, when matched with meaningful verbal communication, eye contact helps the patient better understand what the doctor is telling them and improves patient adherence to the treatment plan – particularly in senior patients.

 Focus on One Topic at a Time